neuralmagic/sparseml/integrations/dbolya-yolact/tutorials/sparsifying_yolact_using_recipes.md

     sparseml.yolact.download
     ```

-    Download and validation of the COCO dataset will begin and take around 10 minutes to finish (based on the speed of your internet connection).
+Based on your internet connection, downloading and validation of the COCO dataset will take around 10 minutes to complete.
     The script downloads the COCO dataset into a `coco` folder under the data directory.
-    Notice that once completed, the data is ready for training with the folder structure in the following state (only directories are shown for brevity):
+Once completed, the data is ready for training with the folder structure in the following state (only directories are shown for brevity):
     ```
     ├── data
        ├── coco